The Best Daytrips from Tokyo

 Kamakura, Kanagawa

-1/15How to get there: Less than 1 hour by train
+1/15How to get there: Less than one hour by train

 Yokohama, Kanagawa

-2/15How to get there: Around 40 minutes by train
+4/15How to get there: About 30 minutes by train

 Sankeien, Kanagawa

-3/15How to get there: Around 1.5 hours by train and bus
+6/15How to get there: About 1.5 hours by train and bus

-The sprawling Japanese gardens of Sankeien, just outside of Yokohama, feature traditional buildings arranged near ponds and waterways like a fairytale village.
-Once the estate of a wealthy silk merchant, the gardens were opened to the public in 1906.
+The sprawling Japanese garden of Sankeien, just outside Yokohama, features traditional buildings arranged near ponds and waterways like a fairytale village.
+Once the estate of a wealthy silk merchant, the garden was opened to the public in 1906.
 With an ancient pagoda, waterfalls, a bamboo grove and several tea houses and restaurants, you can easily spend a day here.

-A classic romantic getaway for Tokyoites, Hakone is one of the hot spring towns closest to the capital.
-Soak in the soothing pools, ride a cable car over a volcanic landscape of billowing sulphur vents, explore the sculpture gardens of the Hakone Open-Air Museum or simply admire Mt.
-Fuji in the distance.
-For hot spring bathing without the nudity, Yunessun has a variety of indoor and outdoor baths and a swimwear zone where couples and families can bathe together.
+A classic romantic getaway for Tokyoites, Hakone is one of the hot-spring towns closest to the capital.
+Soak in the soothing pools, ride a cable car over a volcanic landscape of billowing sulphur vents, explore the sculpture gardens of the The Hakone Open-Air Museum or simply admire majestic Mount Fuji in the distance.
+For hot-spring bathing without the nudity, Yunessun has a variety of indoor and outdoor baths and a swimwear zone in which couples and families can bathe together.

-5/15How to get there: 40 minutes by bullet train
+9/15How to get there: About two hours by bullet train and local train

 Nikko, Tochigi

-Around 150 kilometres north of the capital, Nikko is situated on the edge of a national park and offers hiking trails, mountain views and the stunning Kegon Falls, which cascades 97 meters down from Lake Chuzenji.
-Visit World Heritage temples and shrines, including the elaborate Nikko Toshogu Shrine built in the 17th century.
-The road to the shrine is lined with over 12,000 towering cedar trees.
+About 110 kilometres north of the capital, Nikko is situated on the edge of a national park and offers hiking trails, mountain views and the stunning Kegon falls, which cascade 97 metres down from Lake Chuzenji.
+Visit UNESCO World Heritage-listed temples and shrines, including the elaborate Nikkō Tōshogū Shrine built in the 17th century.
+The road to the shrine is lined with more than 12,000 towering cedar trees.

 Image credit: Getty Images